-The activities prepared for this guide are designed around the NCTM Math Content Standards for grades 3-5 and 6-8.
-They offer teachers flexibility, using an inquiry approach with open-ended questions - some basic, some high level.
+The activities prepared for this guide are designed around the NCTM Math Content standards for grades 3-5 and 6-8.
+They offer teachers flexibility, using an inquiry approach with open-ended questions-some basic, some high level.
 They are designed to enhance classroom math curriculum.
-We recognize that in a 6th grade class, there may be some students at a 4th grade level and some at an 8th grade level; therefore, we have not assigned a specific grade to each activity, but invite teachers to choose and adapt what works best with their students.
+We recognize that in a 6th grade class, there may be some students at a 4th grade and some at an 8th grade level; therefore, we have not assigned a specific grade to each activity, but invite teachers to choose and adapt what works best with their students.

 ACTIVITY/EXHIBIT AREA MATH CONCEPTS NCTM MATH STANDARD COMPONENT ADVENTURE SPORTS 1.
 Fly as High as Kobe ratios, proportions Algebra 2.
 Design Challenge 2- and 3-dimensions Geometry ENVIRONMENT 3.
-H 2 Ohhhh! volume, percentages Measurement 4.
+H 2 Ohhhhl volume, percentages Measurement 4.
 What a Million Looks Like powers of 10, base-10 number system Number & Operations STYLE/DESIGN 5.
 Tessellate or Not? angles, vertices Geometry 6.
 Fibonacci Flowers number theory, number patterns Number & Operations ENTERTAINMENT 7.
 Got Rhythm? equations, fractions Algebra and Number & Operations 8.
-24 Frames per Second perceived motion is Data Analysis & a function of speed Probability GAMING al I If a AL I 9.
+24 Frames per Second perceived motion is Data Analysis & a function of speed Probability GAMING 9.
 Secret Code math rules and functions Algebra and Number & Operations 10.
-Spin the Wheel fractions, probability Data Analysis & Probability , ROBOTS/SPACE 1 1 .
-Pick Your Pixel scale, scale models Measurement THE TOUT TIXO seato, seate meads , i dassionioni 12.
+Spin the Wheel fractions, probability Data Analysis & Probability ROBOTS/SPACE 11.
+Pick Your Pixel scale, scale models Measurement 12.
 Design a Robot Arm engineering and math Data Analysis & Probability